timonix/PinocIO/README.md

 # PinocIO

+## Windows

 1. run install_enviroment.bat
 it will install and activate a virtual env

-2. run install_requirements.bat from inside your venv installs libs into enviroment
+2. run install_requirements.bat from inside your venv installs libs into environment

+## Raspberry Pi

+1. Install virtual environment
+2. run command "source .venv/bin/activate"
+3. Run install_requirements.sh
+4. Do the rest

 # TODO

-- Combine cunk and OpenCV
-- Bigger cunks?
-Different cunk sizes
+- Make pytorch work on both PC and Pi
-- Train with video
+- Train gameplay
+- Build robot body
+  - Motors
+  - CAD
+  - Servo
-- Prepare Raspberry pi
+  - Controls
 - Start working on other parts of the AI

 # Training video & reward